Last Updated on July 14, 2021

 Because you don’t know this split, it makes direct comparison with other campaigns harder.

 Before we get into the details of Smart Shopping, let’s look at the difference between the two Shopping campaign subtypes.

 Difference between Smart Shopping and Standard Shopping

-The big difference between Standard vs Smart Shopping is how much control you have as an advertiser.
+One of the big differences between Standard vs Smart Shopping is how much control you have over your campaigns.